Skip to content

 Saving the Library

-Libraries are saved upon exiting the program.
-To manually save, select File -> Save Library from the menu bar.
+As of version 9.5, libraries are saved automatically as you go.
 To save a backup of your library, select File -> Save Library Backup from the menu bar.